rhilconsultants/HELM-ArgoCD-Lab/Lab3/Lab3_part2.md

 ---

-1. Create another copy of deployment.yaml file under helm/templates and name it deployment_2.yaml
+1. Create another copy of the deployment.yaml file under helm/templates and name it deployment_2.yaml
-   - Change the name of deployment.yaml to deployment_1.yaml
+   - Change the name of the deployment.yaml to deployment_1.yaml
    - Add the following section, to deployment_1.yaml

    ```YAML